Natalia Poklonskaya: Internet attention

 After a video of Poklonskaya at a press conference on 11 March 2014 was uploaded to YouTube, she went viral among mainly Japanese and Chinese internet users, and also became the focus of attention of Internet communities such as Reddit, 4chan and VKontakte, which was reported by international news outlets.
 Within a month, the press conference was viewed over 1.7 million times.
 Many fan-created anime-style moe images of her uploaded to the Internet also attracted international media attention.

 In 2014, Poklonskaya was among the most searched-for celebrities on the internet in both Russia and Ukraine.
 According to Google, she was the year's 7th most searched-for person in Russia and the 8th in Ukraine, and according to the Russian search engine Yandex – the 2nd most searched-for female in Ukraine and the 4th in Russia.
 She was described as a sex symbol by the New York Observer and Die Welt.
 Poklonskaya told the website Novorossia Today in March 2016 that she views her beauty as an asset: "My looks have never been an obstacle – I hope they deceive my enemies."

 Family

-Due to the international media coverage she received in 2014, Poklonskaya has been intentionally reticent about her personal life.
-Although Russian media reported her as being married, when Poklonskaya failed to disclose her husband's name in her financial declarations, she was forced to admit that she had broken up with her fiancé, and had only stated she was married to prevent unwanted attention from male fans who may have wanted to date her.
-Poklonskaya has a daughter named Anastasiya (born 2005).
-In June 2017, Poklonskaya said in an interview that she was not married, although she noted that she previously “had a relationship with a man with whom we intended to formalize it,” but “it just so happened that we broke up.”
+Due to the international media coverage she received from 2014, Poklonskaya has been intentionally reticent about her personal life.

-On 13 August 2018, a number of media reported that Poklonskaya married 47-year-old Ivan Nikolaevich Soloviev, a veteran of law enforcement agencies, honoured lawyer of Russia, and head of the office of the Commissioner for Human Rights in Russia.
+On 13 August 2018 Poklonskaya married 47-year-old Ivan Nikolaevich Soloviev, a veteran of law enforcement agencies, honoured lawyer of Russia, and head of the office of the Commissioner for Human Rights in Russia.
 The wedding took place in Crimea.
 A year later, in September 2019, Soloviev revealed that he and Poklonskaya had separated.
-In May 2020, in an interview with journalist Dmitry Gordon, she denied rumors that her first husband was the deputy mayor of Mariupol, Vladimir Klimenko.